-- Financial mismanagement – Exploiting the finances of dependent adult or elder.
+Financial mismanagement – Exploiting the finances of dependent adults or elders.

 For abuse victims and their loved ones, a lawsuit can provide:

-While many cases settle without the necessity of a trial, you will still need a competent attorney who can prepare the case for trial, take depositions, and conduct the appropriate investigations to maximize the recovery in an elder abuse, dependent adult abuse, or similar assault type case.
+While many cases settle without the necessity of a trial, you will still need a competent nursing home abuse or neglect lawyer in Los Angeles who can prepare the case for trial, take depositions, and conduct the appropriate investigations to maximize the recovery in elder abuse, dependent adult abuse, or similar assault-type case.

-Depending on the circumstances of your case, different people can be held liable for abuse of a senior member of your family.
-They are:
+Depending on the circumstances of your case, different people can be held liable for the abuse of a senior member of your family.

 Attorney Glotzer is relentless in his pursuit of justice in nursing home and dependent adult abuse cases.
 He will do whatever it takes within the limits of the law, even go to trial, to ensure the negligent person or facility in a dependent adult or nursing home lawsuit is held accountable and prevented from hurting anyone else.